Kunalsahuji/photography-website/README.md

 ## 🧑‍💻 About Me

 Hi!
-I'm **Kunal Sahu**, a passionate Photographer who captures God's magnificent creations — animals, plants, reptiles, mammals, and breathtaking landscapes.
-My lens seeks the extraordinary in the ordinary.
+I'm **Kunal Sahu** from Bhopal, a passionate MERN stack developer who loves building real-world applications with clean UI and efficient backend.
+I’ve worked on multiple full-stack projects and have practical experience with tools like **React, Node.js, Express, MongoDB, Tailwind CSS, Firebase, Passport.js, Multer.js, GSAP, Framer Motion, Socket.IO** and more.

 ---